 The same concept can be applied to advertising channels, referral sources and individual ads.

 While segments are a good measure of the performance of your campaigns.
-If you would like to do an in-depth analysis or visualise the results, we recommend going the Google Analytics route.
-You can get started here.
+If you would like to do an in-depth analysis and visualise the results, we recommend using our Looker Studio Templates.

 It’s also possible to use the connection to re-target good fit companies.
-Mix in behavioral metrics depending on how you wish to segment you target audience when serving intent based ads.
+Mix in behavioural metrics depending on how you wish to segment you target audience when serving intent-based ads.

 Much the same as campaign segments, by tracking specific pages or content clusters it’s possible to gain a deeper understanding of the type of companies engaging with your content and by extension the performance of your SEO strategy.